redhat-cop/cloud.aws_ops/playbooks/UPLOAD_FILE_TO_S3.md

 ## cloud.aws_ops.upload_file_to_s3

 A playbook to upload a local file to S3.
+When running this playbook the file to upload is expected to be located on the remote host, the controller host is responsible of the PUT operation on the S3 bucket.

 ## Variables